Physics on manifolds with exotic differential structures: Spherically Symmetric Instantons and the Dirac Spectrum

-We want to consider ``spherically'' symmetric connections on the bundles that define the exotic $\bS^7$s, $M^7_k$, simplified by the Kaluza-Klein reduction.
-These are then $\so(4)-$connections on a bundle corresponding to the manifolds defined by $\SO(5)-$ invariant gauge potentials (the spherical symmetry) whose components are identified with those of the spin connections of $\bS^4$.
+We want to consider ``spherically'' symmetric connections on the bundles that define the exotic $\bS^7$s, $M^7_k$, simplified by the Kaluza-Klein reduction, because it is for just those gauge fields that we can use powerful group theoretical methods to address the spectrum of the Dirac operator.
 Spherically symmetric solutions of the Yang-Mills equations (instantons) allow us to solve for the spectrum of the Dirac operator.
 For general $h$ and $l$ there are no spherically symmetric instantons, \ie solutions of the Yang-Mills equations.
 However, if one can find the appropriate embeddings, then the Dynkin indices of the embeddings \cite{Dynkin}, will be related to the topological invariants, $h,l$ of the connection and one can consider spherically symmetric instantons.